Le Touquet: Motorsports

 Every year in February, an off-road motorcycle and quad beach race called Enduropale (formerly Enduro du Touquet) is held on Le Touquet's beach.
 It was started in 1975 on the initiative of Mayor Léonce Deprez and Thierry Sabine, the creator of the Dakar Rally, with 286 participants.
 The event was a success as spectator count ballooned to 250,000 to 300,000 by the end of the 20th century and to 500,000 people in the late 2010s.
-The event was cancelled twice: in 1991 because of the Gulf War and in 2021 due to the COVID-19 pandemic; it also had to change its formula in 2006 to avoid damaging the dunes, in part because of an administrative court ruling that retroactively declared the 2002 edition illegal because the prefect never gave an exemption from a total traffic ban that covered the protected dune zone.
-However, the event's popularity proved resilient and beat records in post-COVID editions, with 500,000 spectators in 2022 and 600,000 guests in 2023, including 350,000 on the second day of the event alone.
+The event was cancelled twice: in 1991 because of the Gulf War and in 2021 due to the COVID-19 pandemic; it also had to reroute the racetrack to avoid damaging the dunes, in part because of an administrative court ruling that retroactively declared the 2002 edition illegal for violating the total traffic ban in the protected dune zone.
+However, the event's popularity proved resilient and beat records in post-COVID editions, surpassing 700,000 visitors in 2025.
 Around 1,100 to 1,300 motorcycles and about 350 quad bikes, driven by more than 2,000 contestants, participate in this race.
-When the Fédération Internationale de Motocyclisme announced its new Sand Race World Cup in 2023, Enduropale was included as the first race of the championship in 2023 and in 2024.
+The Enduropale has been the first race of the Fédération Internationale de Motocyclismes annual Sand Race World Cup since the competition was announced in 2023.